sourcegraph/learn/posts/how-to-commit-code-to-a-git-repository-with-github-desktop.md

 title: How to commit code to a Git repository with GitHub Desktop
 author: marek-zaluski
 tags: [tutorial, git, github, open source]
-Description: Learn how to create commits in a Git repository with GitHub Desktop
+description: Learn how to create commits in a Git repository with GitHub Desktop
 image: https://storage.googleapis.com/sourcegraph-assets/learn/headers/sourcegraph-learn-04.png
 publicationDate: September 13, 2021
 imageAlt: Sourcegraph Learn